 To calculate how many and how much you need to be saving in your sinking funds each month you’ll follow three simple steps:

+Most investment firms also offer retirement calculators to show if you’re on track with your retirement goals based on your current contribution, so it’s easy to see if and how much you need to up your contributions to reach your retirement goals.
 If your year-end review at work resulted in a raise, even a small increase, consider making an increase in your 401k contributions.
-Even a small increase can make a huge difference over time.
+Even a small amount can make a huge difference over time.

 5. Plan Your IRA Contributions